-Mark Abbott Grants Office Appraisal Subcommittee Mark@ASC.gov
+ASC Grants Director Grants Office Appraisal Subcommittee grants@ASC.gov

 9.9 How frequently must recipients negotiate an indirect cost rate?

 Generally, indirect cost rates should be negotiated each year.
 However, the ASC may, upon request, extend a rate for an additional period.
 Recipients may also request that a rate be changed during the course of a year if there will be a significant change in funding, organization structure or accounting policy of the grantee.